docQodly/docs/docs/language/WebForm.md

 #### Example

 ```4d
-var webform: 4D.WebForm
+var myForm: 4D.WebForm
 var component: 4D.WebFormItem

-webform=Web Form //returns the web form as an object, each property is a component
+myForm=webForm //returns the web form as an object, each property is a component
-component=webform.myImage //returns the myImage component of the web form
+component=myForm.myImage //returns the myImage component of the web form

 ```